fearlessfrog/MSFS_Universal_Announcer/generated.md

 Access the Generated TTS settings in **Settings → Generated**:
 - **Enable/Disable**: Toggle the feature on or off.
 Default off.
 - **Azure Region**: Select your preferred Azure service region e.g.'westus' or 'westeurope' as you set up in Azure earlier.
+- **Model**: Select your preferred ElevenLabs model, fast/turbo is fine usually and less credits.
-- **API Key**: Enter your Azure Text-to-Speech API key
+- **API Key**: Enter your Azure or Elevenlabs Text-to-Speech API key
-- **Voice**: Choose from available Azure TTS voices.
+- **Voice**: Choose from available Azure or ElevenLabs TTS voices.
 Pick an accent appropriate for the airline or region.

-> 💡 **If the voices seem to 'clean' you can use the new 'Audio' tab 'PA Audio Mix' setting**
+> 💡 **If the voices seem too 'clean' you can use the new 'Audio' tab 'PA Audio Mix' setting**
 >
 > This feature simulates the audio pattern of a PA system, with a few presets on how light or heavy.
 The generated voices will use this if this option is turned on (it is off by default)